 - Resume (resume)

-- Transcript conferring Bachelor's Degree (transcript)
+- Transcript conferring Bachelor's Degree, if applicable (transcript)

 - STATEMENT: Please provide a response to the